-The society is currently running workshops on the following areas of law: Environmental Law, Labour Law, Rape & Domestic Violence, HIV & AIDS and Constitutional Law.
+The society is currently looking forward to running workshops on the following areas of law: Environmental Law, Rape, and Domestic Violence, Cyberbullying, and Constitutional Law.
+These areas of law as we have seen as a society affect our communities every day in this modern age therefore a need to address them is essential, forward ever Backward never!

-The committee members for 2021 are:
+The committee members for 2023 are: